 We know that to maintain a healthy mind and body we need healthy food, plenty of sleep and regular exercise.
 However, when faced with the many and varied stresses noted above we need more.
 There can be real and tangible benefit from learning specific skills and developing our own tools to manage the stress in our lives.

 Clinical Hypnotherapy at Brisbane Natural Health addresses the relationship between stress and your symptoms and can offer the tools to deal with your stress more effectively.

 Hypnosis can allow you to learn the art of calm and how to regulate your stress responses.
 Hypnosis can help you to find different and more helpful perspectives, resolve inner-conflict and learn to manage and even to escape the often debilitating results of stress on the mind and body.

 Just one session of clinical hypnotherapy can bring you benefit.
 One session can allow you to feel the myriad benefits of stress release experienced through your whole body.
 It can allow you to tap into your own inner resources to learn different and more helpful ways of managing the complexities of life.

-Rebecca Brewster, Clinical Hypnotherapist and Counsellor at Brisbane Natural Health work gently and cooperatively with people needing help with anxiety, depression, stress management, addiction, pain relief, sleep issues, grief and loss, career advancement, life transitions, low self-esteem, and healthier relationships.
+Rebecca Brewster, Clinical Hypnotherapist and Counsellor.
+She works gently and cooperatively with people needing help with anxiety, depression, stress management, addiction, pain relief, sleep issues, grief and loss, career advancement, life transitions, low self-esteem, and healthier relationships.